Background

 The CELT4Wind project aims to contribute to the necessary cost reduction by targeting significant investment savings, focusing in particular on savings on the wind farm export cable.
 This cable benefits indeed from a very high thermal inertia, i.e. it may take several days or even months of operation at full power before it reaches its maximum allowed temperature, which is the limiting factor for energy transmission.

-Hence, few transmission system operators (TSOs), who now have responsibility for the electrothermal management of this cable in more and more countries, wish now to consider the possible exploitation of this phenomenon, thus maximising power generation with an identical electrical infrastructure.
-Following this, in recent years, some countries have allowed offshore wind farm managers to size their wind farms at a greater power level than the one which can be transmitted through their export cable in steady state.
-It must be emphasized that wind farms produce at full power only a fraction of their operating time: the export cable temperature increase slowly, thanks to its thermal inertia, and may be kept below its maximum authorized temperature during the period of production at full load which is maintained only temporarily.
-This “undersizing” of the export cable can therefore lead to very high investment savings.
-However, exploiting the thermal inertia of export cables involves many scientific and technical challenges.
+Some Transmission System Operators (TSOs), who are now responsible for the electrothermal management of this cable in more and more countries, have begun to take into account the possible exploitation of this phenomenon, thus maximizing electricity production with a constant electrical infrastructure.
+For a number of years now, some of these grid operators have been authorizing offshore wind farm operators to size their wind farms to a higher power than can be transited by their export cable under steady-state conditions.
+These farms only produce at full power for a fraction of the time, so the temperature of the cable slowly rises, due to the phenomenon of thermal inertia, during the period of full-load production, while remaining below its maximum permissible temperature, since full load is only maintained temporarily.
+This “undersizing” of the cable can therefore result in considerable investment savings.
+However, exploiting the thermal inertia of export cables poses a number of scientific and technical challenges.

-The optimal electrothermal management in real-time by a TSO of a cable connected to a wind farm controlled by a farm manager requires a dialogue between these two actors, the basis of which has yet to be defined in terms of the type and temporal accuracy of the exchanged information.
-Indeed, relevant operating conditions, which can be achieved by offshore wind farm managers, must be specified by the TSO in the framework of offshore wind farm tenders.
-It is this challenge that the CELT4Wind project proposes to consider.
-It aims to address this bottleneck from a necessarily multi-stakeholder point of view, by including an offshore wind farm developer and manager (WPD), a TSO (RTE), as well as an offshore test site manager (SEMREV).
-This project must also be multi-disciplinary and therefore combines researchers from electrical and thermal engineering (SATIE and IREENA).
+Optimized, real-time electrothermal management by a TSO of a cable connected to a wind farm, whose production is controlled by a farm manager, requires a dialogue between these two players, the basis of which has yet to be defined in terms of the type and temporal precision of the information exchanged.
+In fact, the TSO needs to specify relevant operating conditions that can be met by offshore wind farm managers, as part of the bidding process for offshore wind farms.
+This is the challenge that the CELT4Wind project sets out to meet.
+It aims to address this issue from a necessarily multi-player perspective, involving a TSO (RTE), an offshore wind farm developer/manager (WPD) and an offshore test site manager (SEMREV).
+The project also needs to be multi-disciplinary, and therefore brings together researchers from electrical and thermal engineering (SATIE and IREENA).

 It is based on four pillars:

-- the generation of offshore wind turbine electricity production datasets (provided by RTE) based on historical wind meteorological data representative of the conditions in the English Channel/French Atlantic coast, and validated by measured data (provided by WPD)
+• the generation of offshore wind power generation datasets (supplied by RTE) based on historical wind meteorological data representative of conditions on the French Channel/Atlantic coast, which can be cross-checked with actual measured data (supplied by WPD);

-- the development of electrothermal models of the offshore cable combining precision and computing time compatible with real-time constraints
+• the development of electrothermal models of the offshore cable, combining accuracy and computing time compatible with real-time constraints;

-- the development of an electrothermal management module considering uncertainties, particularly those related to electricity production forecasting
+• the development of an electrothermal management module that takes account of uncertainties, particularly those linked to electricity production forecasts;

-- the drafting of recommendations for technical specifications to be included in future calls for tenders for offshore wind farms
+• the drafting of recommendations for technical specifications to be included in future tenders for offshore wind farms.

 Expected technical and economic impact

-The expected impacts within the framework of the CELT4Wind project are:
+The expected impacts of the CELT4Wind project are to obtain:

-- a real-time model of optimal electrothermal management of export cable reusable for future projects
+• a real-time model of optimal electrothermal management of the export cable that can be reused for future projects;

-- a realistic dialogue protocol respecting the technical requirements and constraints of the stakeholders defined for the electrothermal management of the export cable between the transmission system operator and the manager of the offshore wind farm
+• a realistic dialogue protocol for electrothermal management of the export cable between the transmission system operator and the offshore wind farm operator, respecting the requirements and technical constraints of the parties involved.

 Key project milestones